Legal briefing | |

 • 'real time' remote biometric systems in publicly accessible spaces for the purposes of law enforcement, unless certain exceptions are met.

-The AI Literacy obligation also applies to providers and deployers of AI systems from this date.
+The AI Literacy obligation also began to apply to providers and deployers of AI systems from February 2025 - see our separate AI literacy briefing.

 2 August 2025